puppetlabs/bolt/documentation/writing_plans.md

 ### Collect facts from PuppetDB

 When targets are running a Puppet agent and sending facts to PuppetDB, you can use the `puppetdb_fact` plan to collect facts for them.
-This example collects facts with the `puppetdb_fact` plan, and then uses those facts to decide which task to run on the targets.
+This example collects facts with the `puppetdb_fact` plan, and uses those facts to decide which task to run on the targets.
 You must configure the PuppetDB client before you run it.

 ```
 plan run_with_facts(TargetSpec $targets) {